bluerobotics/bluerov-ros-pkg/docs/Usage.md

 ## Safety

 ROV thrusters can be very dangerous.
-If there is a safety concern at any point while using the BlueROV, immediately disable the thrusters.
+If there is a safety concern at any point while using your ROV, immediately disable the thrusters.
 Here are three ways to do this, starting with the most convenient method:

 1. Hit the red "B" button on the Xbox controller (if connected and configured as such)
 1. Send the following command: `rostopic pub hazard_enable std_msgs/Bool false --once`
-1. Open the BlueROV and unplug the battery
+1. Disconnect power from the ROV by unplugging batteries and/or unplugging the umbilical

 ## ROS Node Overview